bazbt3/10cbazbt3/10cbazbt3/README.md

 ## Initial history:
 (Most recent on top.)

+### 2016-03-10: 4th upload:
+* Login now only requires user to copy the token from the JSON response and paste it into an input line,
+* Fixed 'sites' menu option.

 ### 2016-03-09: Third upload:
 * **Almost-completed:** login & logout (initially REQUIRES manual edit of authtoken.txt.)